CIEMAT-Neutrino/SCINT/README.md

 git checkout -b <your_branch_name>
 ```

-* You can create an `scratch` folder for your custom scripts or code.
+* You can create a `test` folder for your custom scripts or code.

 * [OPTIONAL] Create a folder for your custom scripts and add them to the .gitignore file: